 Every business that sells products must have inventory.
 Without it, you simply won’t make a profit.
-However, figuring out your inventory needs can be a challenge.
+However, figuring out your inventory needs can be a challenge, and even more challenging is how to secure inventory financing when needed.

 You want to have enough so that you never need to tell a potential customer that you’re out of stock – these people could wind up visiting or buying from your competition.
 But you also don’t want to have so much inventory that you can’t possibly sell it all.

-Many businesses, at some point or another, get an inventory loan.
+Many businesses, at some point or another, will need inventory financing.
 They’re often used to stock up for a busy season, prepare for an abnormally large order or expand their product offerings.
 While the loan can help make business operations run smoothly, it’s important to have a plan for how you’ll use the money.

 Count what you already have